-Partner(s) UN Environment Lead & Division Duration of Agreement(s) Themes and Areas of Cooperation Sub- Programme of Work related to Agreement Progress on Implementation of Agreement(s) Achievements, Including Success Stories Financial Implications /Transfer of Funds 45.
-Promotora Ambiental SAB de CV Mexico Dolores Barrientos, Mexico Office (03.12.2018 - 03.12.2020) Implementation of the 2030 Agenda and the Sustainable Development Goals; Environmental education, sustainable production and consumption, green economy, blue economy and circular economy; Climate change agenda to support projects related to the conservation of natural capital.
+Partner(s) UN Environment Lead & Division Duration of Agreement(s) Operational Status of Partner Themes and Areas of Cooperation Sub-Programme of Work related to Agreement Progress on Implementation of Agreement(s) Achievements, Including Success Stories Financial Implications /Transfer of Funds 45.
+Promotora Ambiental SAB de CV Mexico Dolores Barrientos, Mexico Office (03.12.2018 - 03.12.2020) Small and Medium Enterprise - Company Implementation of the 2030 Agenda and the Sustainable Development Goals; Environmental education, sustainable production and consumption, green economy, blue economy and circular economy; Climate change agenda to support projects related to the conservation of natural capital.
 Sub-programmes 1-Climate Change; Sub-programme 3-Healthy and Productive Ecosystems Sub-programme 4- Environmental Governance Sub-programme 6- Resource Efficiency Currently, there have been three meetings with the Ministry of Tourism, including international organizations like GIZ, UN Agencies and, the private sector on the National Strategy on Sustainable Tourism.
 Additionally, agreement for seven presentations of the International Film Festival on the Environment will take place in different states.
 We expect, at least five more in the framework of the World Environment Day celebrations.
 Thanks to this collaboration, we have the opportunity to offer the 25th International Film Festival on the Environment at national level.
 With the support of Promotora Ambiental, we have provided support and technical assistance to promote the dialogues with the Ministry of Tourism towards the National Strategy on Sustainable Tourism.
 None 46.
-Red Moon Music Catherine Beltrandi, Communication Division (29.11.2017 - 29.11.2019) Sustainable lifestyles Communication efforts relate to all Sub-programmes Inspire positive social and environmental change through storytelling and creative communications.
+Red Moon Music Catherine Beltrandi, Communication Division (29.11.2017 - 29.11.2019) Small and Medium Business - Company Sustainable lifestyles Communication efforts relate to all Sub-programmes Inspire positive social and environmental change through storytelling and creative communications.
 Production of a live music show entitled "NOÉ, La Force de Vivre".
 Production under way.
 The director has supported World Environment Day and the plastic challenge.
 None

-Partner(s) UN Environment Lead & Division Duration of Agreement(s) Themes and Areas of Cooperation Sub- Programme of Work related to Agreement Progress on Implementation of Agreement(s) Achievements, Including Success Stories Financial Implications /Transfer of Funds 47.
-Responsible Finance & Investment (RFI) Foundation Iyad Abumoghli, Regional Presence Office (17.05.2018 - 31.12.2018) Expired Financing for sustainable development Consideration to renew the partnership exists as an annual mechanism to co host meetings.
+Partner(s) UN Environment Lead & Division Duration of Agreement(s) Operational Status of Partner Themes and Areas of Cooperation Sub-Programme of Work related to Agreement Progress on Implementation of Agreement(s) Achievements, Including Success Stories Financial Implications /Transfer of Funds 47.
+Responsible Finance & Investment (RFI) Foundation Iyad Abumoghli, Regional Presence Office (17.05.2018 - 31.12.2018) Expired Small and Medium Enterprise - Foundation Financing for sustainable development All Sub- programmes (Cross-cutting and corporate) Consideration to renew the partnership exists as an annual mechanism to co host meetings.
 The partnership has achieved its expected objectives and the outcome and has held a global round table on Faith-based investment.
 Through the partnership, new partners have been identified.
 Expenditure from the UN Environment Programme available in Small Scale Funding Agreement.

-Partner(s) UN Environment Lead & Division Duration of Agreement(s) Themes and Areas of Cooperation Sub- Programme of Work related to Agreement Progress on Implementation of Agreement(s) Achievements, Including Success Stories Financial Implications /Transfer of Funds 48.
-Runtastic Mattias Jurek/ Lisa Rolls, Europe Office (11.07.2018 - 11.07.2020) Run Wild campaign, WildforLife2.0 Sub-programme 1 - Climate Change; Sub-programme 3-Healthy and Productive Ecosystems A Memorandum of Understanding with Runtastic has been concluded.
+48. Runtastic Mattias Jurek/ Lisa Rolls, Europe Office (11.07.2018 - 11.07.2020) Small and Medium Enterprise - Corporation Run Wild campaign, WildforLife2.0 Sub-programme 1 - Climate Change; Sub-programme 3-Healthy and Productive Ecosystems A Memorandum of Understanding with Runtastic has been concluded.
 A joint campaign and "Run Wild" concept has been developed that should also strongly link to Wild for Life (WildforLife 2.0) and relevant projects such as "Vanishing Treasures."
 Runtastic offers the possibility to reach out to a wide public (approx. 280 million downloads of the app) linking sports/athletes with wildlife issues.
 Currently, roles and responsibilities are being discussed and agreed upon.
 Runtastic will provide internal resources for further developing the campaign.
-A short teaser for Run Wild has been promoted via the UN Environment Programme channels on International Wildlife Life Day None
+A short teaser for Run Wild has been promoted via the UN Environment Programme channels on International Wildlife Life Day.
+None